EhudKirsh/NodeJS-Unbuffered-Input-Raw-Mode-TUI/README.md

 I use pwsh inside Alacritty and WezTerm.
 <Br>If you wonder how, I'll publish a repo on this in the future and link it here, so stay tuned for that.

 If you're curious how I screen-recorded my phone, it has that option as a quick tile.
-<br>If you wonder how I showed a cursor in the preview, I used KDE Connect.
+If you wonder how I showed a cursor in the preview, I used the 'Remote input' feature of KDE Connect.
 I connected over USB Tethering 🔌 to keep latency low.
 <br>If you're curious how my phone's keyboard had those ∧ ∨ < > keys, I use the FUTO keyboard app.

 The code blocks in this table are WinGet Package IDs to search for in UniGetUI/WinGet and a command line to enter in Termux to install.